List of Marvel Comics characters: D: Dragon Man

-At one point, Dragon Man had been placed in the Negative Zone, and like most of the other prisoners, was conscripted into service when Blastaar attacked the prison.
-When the Shadow Initiative was sent in to liberate the prison, Blastaar sent Dragon Man against them.
-However, Komodo was able to use Dragon Man's attraction to her to convince him to switch sides.
-Following this, Dragon seemingly reforms, as he, Artie Maddicks, and Leech are seen at Franklin Richards' birthday party.
+Dragon Man is imprisoned in the Negative Zone; like most of the other prisoners, is conscripted into service when Blastaar attacks the prison.
+When the Shadow Initiative is sent to liberate the prison, Blastaar sends Dragon Man against them.
+However, Komodo uses Dragon Man's attraction to her to convince him to switch sides.
+Following this, Dragon Man reforms and goes on to join the Future Foundation.